prebid/prebid.github.io/dev-docs/modules/userId.md

 In addition, individual users may opt-out of receiving cookies and HTML5 local storage by setting these values:

 * `_pbjs_id_optout` cookie or HTML5 local storage.
 The value can be anything -- if it exists, the user is considered opted out and no userId modules will fire.
-* `_pubcid_optout` cookie or HTML5 local storage (for backwards compatibility with the original PubCommonID module.
+* `_pubcid_optout` cookie or HTML5 local storage.
+This is for backwards compatibility with the original PubCommonID module.
+Likewise, the value can be anything.

 ### Publisher First Party Opt-Out